On This Page:

 This documentation should be reviewed annually and updated as necessary.

 If a data security incident is suspected, it is critical that the system remain intact as changes can destroy valuable data related to the incident.
-The owner or primary user of the infected machine should not run anti-virus software or attempt to back up data.
+For example anti-virus software, data backups and software re-installations should not be done until an investigation can be initiated.

 For more information on how to respond to different types of potential incidents, see our Data Security Incidents pages.